 The company Secretary at ASPIE, she’s the creative one that comes up with the ASPIE merchandise!
 It is thanks to her that we have the ASPIE calendars (check out the one in the coke room) and she even has an ASPIE bag.
-In addition to her creative talents she is also pretty handy in the DIY department and we have her to thank for the majority of the pictures and wall hangings that go up, the on-going cellar renovation AND maintaining the front garden!
+In addition to her creative talents she is the treasurer of our award winning football team ASPIE AVENGERS.

 This quiet room makes a great escape for anyone feeling ‘peopled out’ and needing to retreat for a while.
 We purposely don’t use this room for any workshops or activities so that it is always available as a bolt hole.
 To make this room as friendly and relaxing as possible we ask that members are respectful of each other by keeping the conversation volume to a minimum, not taking food in or playing the stereo too loud.

-Another handy little quiet space, this room is used by counsellors on other days but is available for anyone needing some space or perhaps wanting more privacy for conversation for example; one-to-one sessions with Sharon or Bill.
+Another handy little quiet space, this room is used by counsellors on other days but is available for anyone needing some space or perhaps wanting more privacy for conversation for example; one-to-one sessions with Richard, Sae or Jane.

 A popular room for discussion, debates and generally hanging out.
 We have a noticeboard and desk in this room that accommodates various interesting articles and information on useful services.
 As the name suggests this is also where you will you find the drinks vending machine!

 Pretty self-explanatory really!
 Here you will find the tea and coffee facilities along with a microwave and general and recycling bins.
 The back door leads out to the car park (which is where you can smoke).

 Computer Room 1

 Guess what lives here?
 This our little cyber-cafe.
 All the machines are connected to the internet so you can update your status or tweet about how much you love us – or play solitaire; it’s entirely up to you!